 crossing point was some distance further west.

-raid by Boise on the Japanese
+Another was the raid by Boise on the Japanese

 picket boat line east of the Japanese home islands.
 This took